Imanm02/CE254-DS/README.md

 ## Challenge

-In the "Challenge" folder, you will find the docs of 15 theoretical assignments and solutions to 6 practical assignments given during the course.
+In the "Challenge" folder, you will find the doc of the challenge given during the course.

 ## Exams